 - A. The Commission shall implement and administer the Program in accordance with the findings and purposes of this Act. - B. Following the first election after the effective date of this Act and by an affirmative vote of at least five (5) of its members, the Commission may: - 1.
-Reasonably adjust any of the following if the Commission determines that the adjustment furthers the findings and purposes of this Act: - a.
-The number or value of Democracy Dollars distributed to each eligible resident. - b.
-The total number of qualifying contributions that candidates for each covered office must receive for certification in the Program under Section 3.15.080. - c.
-The qualifying period. - d.
-Other conditions of participation the Program, including contribution limits under Sections 3.12.050(B) and 3.12.060(B) of the Oakland Municipal Code, expenditure limits under Section 3.15.140(A), limits on use of personal funds under Section 3.15.150, limits on use of campaign funds under Section 3.15.160, and the number of public debates or forums in which candidates must participate under Section 3.15.080(A)(3). - e.
+Adjust any of the following if the Commission determines that the adjustment furthers the purposes of this Act: - a.
+The number or value of Democracy Dollar Vouchers to be distributed to each eligible resident, so long as the total value of the Democracy Dollars distributed to each eligible resident for a given election does not exceed the amount of the current contribution limit under Section 3.12.050(B); - b.
+The date by which the initial distribution of Democracy Dollars occurs in an election year, pursuant to Section 3.15.090(A); - c.
+The total number of qualifying contributions that candidates for each covered office must receive for certification in the Program under Section 3.15.080; - d.
+The qualifying period;

+- e.
+Other conditions of participation in the Program, including limits on use of personal funds under Section 3.15.150, limits on use of campaign funds under Section 3.15.160, and the number of public debates or forums in which candidates must participate under Section 3.15.080(A)(3); - f.
 Other Eligibility requirements as dictated by Section 3.15.080. - C. In addition to all other functions and duties of the Commission prescribed by this Act, the Commission shall: - 1.
-Adopt rules, regulations, and procedures to carry out this Act. - 2.
-Develop all forms and documents necessary to administer the Program. - 3.
-Design a Democracy Dollar that includes all of the following elements: - a.
-The covered election for which the Commission issues the Dollar. - b.
-A serial number and barcode.

-- c.
-The amount of monetary proceeds that the Democracy Dollar represents. - d.
-The full name of the eligible resident who may assign the Democracy Dollar. - e.
-A place to write the zip_code of the eligible resident who may assign the Democracy Dollar. - f.
-A place to write the date on which the eligible resident assigns the Democracy Dollar. - g.
-A place to write the name of the candidate to whom the eligible resident assigns the Democracy Dollar. - h.
+Adopt rules, regulations, and procedures to carry out this Act; - 2.
+Develop all forms and documents necessary to administer the Program; - 3.
+Design a Democracy Dollar voucher that includes all of the following elements: - a.
+The covered election for which the Commission issues the Dollar; - b.
+A means of uniquely identifying the voucher; - c.
+The amount of campaign money that the Democracy Dollar represents; - d.
+Pre-printed information for identification and verification purposes, such as the resident's name, address, or other data as required; - e.
+A place to write the date on which the eligible resident assigns the Democracy Dollar; - f.
+A place to write the name of the candidate to whom the eligible resident assigns the Democracy Dollar; - g.
 A statement, in plain language, that informs each eligible resident of all of the following: - i.
-The eligible resident may not revoke an assignment of the Democracy Dollar. - ii.
-The eligible resident may not transfer the Democracy Dollar. - iii.
-The Democracy Dollar has no monetary value. - iv.
-The eligible resident may assign the Democracy Dollar only as provided under Section 3.15.110. - i.
-A statement that affirms the eligible resident assigns the Democracy Dollars voluntarily, free from duress, and not in exchange for any consideration. - j.
-A signature line. - Any additional information that the Commission determines is necessary to distributeimplement the Democracy Dollars Program. - 4.
-Educate and inform candidates and the public about the Program as follows: - a.
-Publish informational materials about the Program written in plain language, including guides, manuals, instructions, and brochures, for candidates and the public. - b.
-Make all informational materials about the Program available in all of the following formats: - i.
-On the Commission's website. - ii.
-In paper form. - iii.
-Translated into any and all languages in which ballots are required to be provided in Alameda County pursuant to Section 203 of the federal Voting Rights Act of 1965 (52 U.S.C.
-Sec.
-10503) and those languages spoken by 2,000 or more Oakland residents who speak English "less than very well" as determined by the United States Bureau of the Census.
+The eligible resident may not revoke an assignment of the Democracy Dollar; - ii.
+The eligible resident may not transfer the Democracy Dollar; - iii.
+The Democracy Dollar has no monetary value; - iv.
+The eligible resident may assign the Democracy Dollar only as provided under Section 3.15.110; - h.
+A statement that affirms the eligible resident assigns the Democracy Dollars voluntarily, free from duress, and not in exchange for any consideration; - i.
+A signature line; - j.
+Any additional information that the Commission determines is necessary to implement the Democracy Dollars Program. - 4.
+Create a technology system that provides an option for eligible residents to receive and/or redeem Democracy Dollar Vouchers electronically; - 5.
+Educate and inform candidates and the public about the Program as follows:

-Commented [BW3]: This broader language would include reasons beyond distribution, such as DD tracking, education, fraud prevention, etc.